-Relevant tests, assessments, observations and children's work may be brought to the half termly meetings in order to clearly identify the children's needs, progress made and set suitable targets for the coming term.
+Relevant tests, assessments, strategies taken and their outcomes, observations and children's work will be used to clearly identify the children's needs, progress made and set suitable targets for the coming term.

-The SEND Co-ordinator, Head Teacher and governing body will be responsible for coordinating provision, working alongside staff and other agencies to provide for each child's individual needs.
+The SEND Co, Head Teacher and governing body will be responsible for coordinating provision, working alongside staff and other agencies to provide for each child's individual needs.

-The class teacher will be involved in initial discussions with parents and children about causes for concern.
+The class teacher will be responsible for their children's progress and as such will be involved in initial discussions with parents and children about causes for concern.
 These may later also involve the SEND Co-ordinator or Head Teacher.

 A SEND register will be kept and the SEND Co-ordinator will oversee the records of all pupils with SEND.